scottyschup/ruby-curriculum/w1d2/classes.md

 ### Instance Methods

-Instance methods define the behavior to be exhibited by instances of the associated class.
-A class defines the behavior of the instance methods, which is common to all instances of the class.
+Instance methods define what an instance of the class can do.
+We can call an instance method on any instance of the class:

 ```ruby
 class Cat